 Russia's ruble is the strongest currency in the world this year

-The Russian ruble continues to rise against the dollar, making it the best-performing currency in the world this year.
+Even as Russia marks a historic default on its debt, the nation's currency is gaining strength.
+The ruble hit a new high against the dollar this week, continuing its streak as the best-performing currency in the world this year.

 Three months after the ruble's value fell to less than a U.S. penny amid the toughest economic sanctions imposed on a country in modern history, Russia's currency has mounted a stunning turnaround.
-The ruble has jumped 40% against the dollar since January.
+The ruble has jumped 45% against the dollar since January, with one dollar worth 53.45 rubles as of Tuesday.

 "It's an unusual situation," said Jeffrey Frankel, professor of capital formation and growth at the Harvard Kennedy School.